 This cake is so easy to make – just one bowl, and you don’t need a mixer.
 The ingredients are simple and straightforward, and the apple spice flavor is so delicious for dessert or even a weekend breakfast.
 The ease of this recipe makes it perfect for last minute entertaining!
 Need an allergy friendly dessert for a party?
 Whip this up in a hurry.

-I like to use my homemade gluten free flour blend in this recipe, but you can use regular flour, or another gluten free flour blend that suits your needs.
+- Gluten Free Flour Blend – I like to use my homemade gluten free flour blend in this recipe, but you can use regular flour, or another gluten free flour blend that suits your needs.
 Try to use a gluten free flour blend that doesn’t contain xanthan gum, so that the cake stays light and not too dense.
+If you use a grain free flour like almond meal or coconut flour, the cake will be quite dense.
+For that reason, I don’t recommend grain free flours in this recipe.

-- use brown sugar instead of coconut sugar
+- Use brown sugar instead of coconut sugar

-- use pumpkin puree instead of applesauce
+- Try pumpkin puree instead of applesauce

-- top with dairy free buttercream frosting
+- Top with dairy free buttercream frosting

 Disclosure: This post contains affiliate links.